afsc-gap-products/gapctd/doc/0_batch_processing.md

 select erroneous data that should be removed and interpolated.
 The `wrapper_flag_interpolate` function is a wrapper for `qc_flag_interpolate`.

-Please note that interpolation can sometimes behave in unintuitive ways when interpolating salinity and density because the function interpolates conductivity and temperature, not salinity and density.
-Salinity and density are recalculated after interpolating conductivity and temperature.

 ``` r
 # Visually inspect, flag, and interpolate